gastonreif/Icing-Simulator/README.md

 Ground de-ice usage:
 I have created ground de-ice logic.
 No 3D model or visual icing/deicing is present.
 However some authors created it (ZiBo 737, FF 767...)
 Now to use ground de-ice:
-Open x-plane menu plugins -> flywithlua -> flywithlua macros -> icing Simulator to see status.
 Tune on COM2 frequency 122.10 while on ground (and not moving) to call ground de-icer.
 If your aicraft has de-ice truck, move it in.
 There is 5 minutes window for de-icer to become operational.
 Copilot will announce something when ready.
 Its fully automatic.
 Icing will disappear within some minutes.
 After another 10 minutes copilot will announce you can start the engines.
 Icing will be gone now beacuse of the fluid.
 From now on you have cca 10 minutes for roll on and takeoff until ice can build up again and de-ice fluid will lost the effect.
 After takeoff or loosing frequency of 122.10 you will also loose the deice protection from the fluid and you must use anti-ice switches.
-When use stopover, you need to switch to 136.99 and back to 122.10 to reset the function.

 Features: